aragaolala/aragaolala/README.md

 ----
 EN: Hi, how are you?
 Here I'm building my journey in development. <br>
 <br>I am a Social Scientist in career transition and Front-End student at Laboratória. <br>
-It's been quite a journey: a new day, a new challenge, but never boredom (that's what I love about technology).
+- It's been quite a journey: a new day, a new challenge, but never boredom (that's what I love about technology). <br>
+Also, as a social scientist, I believe in the commitment to generate positive impacts on society and, through development, <br>
+this ambition has become possible.

 Random facts about me (you didn't ask):
 1. I'm terrified of worms.
 Don't know why.